 First thing is to enter the quantity of whatever it is you're selling.
 The cursor will probably already be in line 1 of the 'Quantity' column, if it isn't, you'll have to click in there.
 One thing to note, when clicking into an input field, always click into the far left hand side it (unless you're editing a string of characters).
-If you don't, then in a number field you may be very limited to the size of the number you can enter.
+If you don't, then in a number field you may be very limited to the size of the number you can enter, as it will start filling the input field from the position of the cursor.

 Once you've entered the quantity, you need to describe the goods or services in the 'Stock Code or Description of Item/Service' column.
-If the item is a stock item, ie. you have already created it in Stock Control, you can enter the stock code, or click on the 'F' button to locate it.
+If the item is a stock item, ie. you have already created it in Inventory, you can enter the stock code, or click on the 'F' button to locate it.

 If it's a stock item, most, if not all, of the rest of the line will be filled in for you.
 If it's not a stock item, just type in the description of what it is.
 The next column is 'S/A', this is short for Sales Analysis.
 You need to enter the Sales Analysis code for this item/service in here, if you don't know, leave the column blank, and a list of available Sales Analysis codes will appear, allowing you to select one.
 When entering supplier invoices, there's a similar column titled 'P/A', which is 'Purchase Analysis'.
-In Adminsoft Accounts, these analysis codes are associated with Nominal Ledger accounts.
-So, if you want a particular type of goods to be posted to a particular sales account in the N/L, you'll need to setup a Sales Analysis code for it.
+Which sales or purchase G/L accounts are posted depends on these sales and purchase analysis codes, as each one is associated with a G/L account.

-The next column is 'VAT'.
-Enter the VAT code, if you don't know, again, leave this column blank, and a list will appear allowing you to select a code.
+The next column is 'Tax', or it may say 'VAT', depending on your country.
+Enter the tax code, if you don't know, again, leave this column blank, and list will appear allowing you to select a code.
 If you told the accounts system that you're not registered for Sales Tax/VAT, then this column will not appear in your system.